brightzheng100/instana-server-on-k8s/all-in-openshift/README.md

 # Deploying Instana on OpenShift Cluster

-This repository guides you through how to set up Instana on an OpenShift cluster.
+This repository guides you through how to set up Instana on an OpenShift cluster, with built-in `Datastores` CRD for building the datastore components.

 The architecture can be illustrated as below: